Best Film for the Konica FS-1

 - Slide film 6-8 stops

-120 or 220 film, used in medium format cameras, is the only other film format you are going to encounter.
+120 or 220 film, used by medium format cameras, is the only other type of film you are likely to come across}.

 DX Coded Film

-Just about all new 35mm film offered for sale at this point has a DX code.
-This lets electronically controlled cameras to detect and set the ISO when the film canister is put in the camera.
+All new 35mm film manufactured these days has DX encoding.
+This enables cameras to automatically detect and set the ISO of the film canister put in the camera.

-The ASA (ISO) on the Konica FS-1 needs to be selected manually.
-So DX-coding isn't going to make a difference.
+ASA (ISO) on the Konica FS-1 needs to be dialed in manually.
+So DX-coding doesn’t be of any use.

 Konica FS-1 Resources

-There are limited options for where to get film processed.
-For a more thorough explanation of the options, check out my article on Where to Get Film Developed.
+There are a few choices for where to get film processed.
+For a more comprehensive discussion of the possible choices you can check out my guide on Where to Develop Film.

-WARNING: Film doesn't get developed locally at big box stores and pharmacies.
-They mail film off to be processed by a third party.
-As a consequence, you won’t be given your negatives back.
+WARNING: Film is no longer developed on site at big box stores and pharmacies.
+They ship the film off-site to be processed by a 3rd party.
+This means that, you won’t get your negatives back.